Erik Edlund

-Erik Edlund (14 March 1819 in Närke Province – 19 August 1888 in Stockholm) was a Swedish physicist.
+Erik Edlund (14 March 1819 – 19 August 1888) was a Swedish physicist.
 His scientific research was confined chiefly to the theory of electricity.
 He helped secure the introduction of weather stations to Sweden.

-Biography
+Early life and education

-He obtained his Ph.D. in physics in 1845 at Uppsala University under Svanberg.
-Edlund then worked under Weber in Leipzig for two years after obtaining his Ph.D.
+Edlund was born in Närke, Sweden.
+He obtained his PhD in physics in 1845 at Uppsala University under Svanberg.
+Edlund then worked under Weber in Leipzig for two years after obtaining his PhD.

+Career

 Edlund was employed as a professor of physics by the Royal Swedish Academy of Sciences in 1850, and became a member of the academy in 1851.
 In 1858, he became a member of the Royal Society of Sciences in Uppsala, and also of the Royal Swedish Academy of Agriculture; the latter academy made him an honorary member in 1878.

 In 1858, Edlund was instrumental in securing the introduction of meteorological stations in Sweden.
 He conducted these observatories until 1873, when a central meteorological station was erected.
 The meteorological observations made by Edlund from 1858 to 1873 were published in 14 volumes by the Academy of Sciences.

 Edlund is notable as the doctoral advisor of Svante Arrhenius.

 In 1872, he was elected to the lower house of the Parliament of Sweden.